randykinne/DRW-Prospect-Reddit-Bot/README.md

 # DRW Prospect Reddit Bot
 This is a twitter subreddit bot written in [Python](https://www.python.org/).
 It currently adds all daily posts from _DRWProspects_ twitter account into a single post to the Detroit Red Wings subreddit's daily discussion or game day thread post.

+# THIS PROJECT WILL NO LONGER BE UPDATED.
+SEE [twitter-subreddit-bot](https://github.com/randykinne/twitter-subreddit-bot)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for different purposes.
 See *Use* section for notes on how to use the bot.